Jakob-Bach/Alternative-Feature-Selection/README.md

     - Data types: `DataFrame` (feature parts) and `Series` (targets) from `pandas`
 3) Run the search for alternatives:
     - Method name (`search_sequentially()` / `search_simultaneously()`) determines whether
-      a sequential or a simultaneous search is run.
+      a sequential or a simultaneous search is run. `LinearQualityFeatureSelector`s (MI, FCBF, and model-based importance) also support the heuristic procedure `search_greedy_replacement()`.
     - `k` determines the number of features to be selected.
     - `num_alternatives` determines ... you can guess what.
     - `tau_abs` determines by how many features the feature sets should differ.
       You can also provide a relative value (from the interval `[0,1]`) via `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
-    - `objective_agg` switches between the min-objective and the sum-objective in a simultaneous search.
+    - `objective_agg` switches between the min-quality objective and the summed-quality objective in a simultaneous search.
 Has no effect in sequential search (which only returns one feature set, so there is no need to aggregate feature-set quality over feature sets).

 ```python
 import afs